iainwatt/travel-hackathon/README.md

 =============

 **About**
-This project was completed by Iain Watt and Mary Weiz (the dynamic due) as part of a 24hr Hackathon at General Assembly, March 2015, London, UK.
+This project was completed by Iain Watt and Mary Walz (the dynamic due) as part of a 24hr Hackathon at General Assembly, March 2015, London, UK.
 The app is by no means finished and was very much a learning experience for both authors.

 **Motivation**
 The idea behind this project was to create an app that allowed a user to search for and browse through a selection of the finest trees both in his/her local area and worldwide.
 It also allows users to upload images and information on trees that will appear on the map and make that information available to all.